EpistasisLab/regens/README.md

 ## About REGENS :dna:

 REGENS (REcombinatory Genome ENumeration of Subpopulations) is an open source Python package that simulates whole genomes from real genomic segments.
-REGENS recombining these segments in a way that preserves their linkage disequilibrium (LD) such that the simulated genomes closely resemble the realistic input population \cite{source:1}
-Given a biological trait (phenotype), REGENS can also simulate mono-allelic and epistatic single nucleotide variant (SNV) effects of any order without perturbing the simulated LD pattern.
+REGENS recombines these segments in a way that simulates completely new individuals while simultaneously preserving the input genomes' linkage disequilibrium (LD) pattern with extremely high fedility.
+REGENS can also simulate mono-allelic and epistatic single nucleotide variant (SNV) effects on a continuous or binary phenotype without perturbing the simulated LD pattern.

 ## Input :inbox_tray:
 REGENS requires the following inputs:
 - real genotype data formatted as a standard (bed, bim, fam) plink _fileset_, ideally contains a minimum of 80 unrelated individuals.
 - a folder with one gzipped tab seperated dataframe per chromosome.
-Each dataframe, [formatted as such](https://raw.githubusercontent.com/EpistasisLab/REGENS/master/hg19/ACB/ACB_recombination_map_hapmap_format_hg19_chr_1.txt?token=AKJ677MJLXQBVU243VENRWS7NY4XC), contains genomic position intervals and recombination rates.
+Each dataframe, [formatted as such](https://raw.githubusercontent.com/EpistasisLab/REGENS/master/hg19/ACB/ACB_recombination_map_hapmap_format_hg19_chr_1.txt?token=AKJ677MJLXQBVU243VENRWS7NY4XC), contains genomic positions of intervals' boundaries and the intervals' recombination rates.

 We provide the second input for all twenty-six 1000 genomes populations created by the [pyrho algorithm](https://github.com/popgenmethods/pyrho).